 - There are many different drawer dividers that keep these spaces organized.
 Standard silverware trays are great for flatware.
 For drawers with a variety of tool sizes and dimensions, adjustable drawer dividers keep order intact.

 Assess your small appliances

 Small appliances have gained great popularity with Keurigs and Kitchen Aids.
 Placing these under cabinets where you can create a “zone” helps, such as the coffee area or baking corner.
 Most cooks love showing off these appliances despite being countertop hogs.
 If in doubt about the routines and maintenance of these appliances, be sure to set up a schedule for cleaning and care.

-The best maintenance tip for a kitchen is having a great dishwasher routine and coordinated chore chart.
-When you pair the timing for dish washing overnight, kitchens stay organized and tidy all day long.
+The best maintenance tip for a kitchen is to have a great dishwasher routine and a coordinated chore chart.
+When you pair the timing for dishwashing overnight, kitchens stay organized and tidy all day long.